mariyahendriksen/awesome-intent-analysis/README.md

 # Awesome Intent Analysis
 The list curated by [Mariya Hendriksen](https://mariyahendriksen.github.io./) (m.hendriksen@uva.nl) [IRLab](https://irlab.science.uva.nl/), [University of Amsterdam](https://www.uva.nl/).
-If there are any areas, papers, and datasets I missed, sned a PR or open an issue!
+If there are any areas, papers, and datasets I missed, create a PR or open an issue!

 ## Table of Contents